-Abbeville SC, which was founded in 1758 by French Huguenots, is a town steeped in history.
+Abbeville SC, a gem nestled in the Old 96 District SC, was founded in 1758 by French Huguenots.
+It is a town steeped in history.
 Downtown Abbeville SC feels like you went back in time a hundred years.
 The Court Square forms the heart of historic downtown.
 This classic design is a relic of the past and is setup to gather, walk, and explore.
 It features a unique selection of shops and restaurants.
 There’s also a replica of Big Ben’s iron bell and the Abbeville fountain.
 The Abbeville Opera House is also worth a visit.
 This historic building designed by William Augustus Edwards of Edwards and Wilson was opened in 1904 and dedicated in 1908.

 Downtown Abbeville SC Walking Tour

 Guests can easily enjoy the various sites of the town and take in local history and architecture.
 Abbeville makes it especially easy.
 They provide a Historic Walking Tour that includes 60 stops each with QR codes visitors can simply scan with their phone to learn abut the historic significance of each spot.

 Abbeville SC – Steeped In History

 Guests can see the Town Hall and the Trinity Episcopal Church which dates back to 1842.
 They can also see the Burt-Stark Mansion which was where Jefferson Davis, in 1865, conceded defeat in the Civil War.

 For the Revolutionary War history buff, just minutes away from Abbeville, there are several battleground sites.
 The main one that is a must see is the Ninety Six National Historic Site.